 The Program on U.S.-Japan Relations offers a number of programs dedicated to Harvard undergraduate and graduate students, including grants, seminars and study groups, research pairs, and internships in Japan.
 In addition to programs described below, students are invited to connect with Harvard faculty and Program Associates in a number of occasions, including receptions, special events, and the Distinguished Visitor dinner.
 The Program has collaborated extensively with undergraduate student organizations, such as Harvard for Japan, Harvard Japan Society (HJS), Harvard College Japan Initiative (HCJI), Harvard Project for Asian International Relations (HPAIR) , and Harvard International Relations Council (IRC).

-We are celebrating the 20th anniversary of the Akiyama Award.
 Since 1996, the Program on U.S.-Japan Relations has annually awarded a summer research grant to a Harvard doctoral student who conducts social science research on contemporary Japan.
 Made possible by a generous grant from Akiyama Aiseikan (a pharmaceutical firm based in Hokkaido) and the Akiyama Life Science Foundation, the Akiyama Award commemorates the life of Akiyama Aiseikan’s past president, Mrs. Akiyama Kiyo.

 The Program on U.S.-Japan Relations at the Weatherhead Center for International Affairs (WCFIA) will award competitive grants for Harvard graduate students who plan to conduct research in Japan during the winter break and spring semester of the 2017-18 academic year.
 The grant will provide funding towards travel and living expenses in Japan.